Thomas Baruzzi

 T. Baruzzi's PhD explores theories and practices of women's sexual power (different from their sexual empowerement) achieved through a particular form of genuine self-victimization.
 It argues for a direct link between white women's 'cries of rape' against Black men in the 19th–20th centuries that led to their countless deaths by lynching, to the radical sexual consent policies and philosophies of today's 21st century.
 The aim is to vastly redefine our understandings of patriarchy to include dynamics of female governance, and thus to better account for the mechanisms behind the oppression of especially radicalized, out-group men.

-T. Baruzzi's research has also investigated the role of silence(s) in the violated lives of racialized males, and the applications of Black Male Studies to a global context, encompassing Uganda and Italy, in particular in the context of sexuality and male-directed rape.
+T. Baruzzi's research has also investigated the role of silence(s) in the violated lives of racialized males, and the applications of Black Male Studies to a global context, from Uganda to Italy, in particular in the context of sexuality and male-directed rape.

 Publications: